 Speaking to the owners of the vehicles I have removed them from they were normally installed by a used car yard!
 However, the standard of the installation is not what I am looking at today.
 It is the Immobiliser security housing.

 The Meridian has two Torx 10 screws holding the case together which would probably take about 25 seconds to undo, I say probably because I haven’t actually got the stopwatch out and timed it, why would I when I can rip it open with my bare hands in 5 seconds?
 Much quicker than having to search in my toolbox for my rarely used Torx 10 screwdriver!

 But it does comply with AS/NZ Standards!

-I wrote a letter to the NZSA (New Zealand Security Association) about two years ago expressing my concerns over the lack of security housing.
-They in turn wrote to the TF group that imports Meridian alarms with my concerns.
+I wrote a letter to the NZSA (New Zealand Security Association) about two years ago expressing my concerns over the lack of secure housing.
+They, in turn, wrote to the TF group that imports Meridian alarms with my concerns.

 Here is their response:

-“Our case is a softer plastic rather then a hard one, the manufacturer’s logic being that it can withstand attack with a hammer, most hard cases can’t, they split or shatter.
+“Our case is a softer plastic rather than a hard one, the manufacturer’s logic being that it can withstand an attack with a hammer, most hard cases can’t, they split or shatter.